 In March 2014, we, and our domestic subsidiaries, entered into a secured credit facility with General Electric Capital Corporation (the "GE Loan Agreement").
-The GE Loan Agreement provides for a \$75.0 million revolving credit facility subject to availability based on prescribed advance rates on certain accounts receivable and inventory.
-The amounts outstanding under the revolving credit facility are payable in full upon maturity of the revolving credit facility on March 27, 2017.
+The GE Loan Agreement, as amended, provides for a \$75.0 million revolving credit facility subject to availability based on prescribed advance rates on certain accounts receivable and inventory.
+The amounts outstanding under the revolving credit facility are payable in full upon maturity of the revolving credit facility on March 27, 2019.
 The revolving credit facility is secured by a security interest in favor of the lender covering a substantial amount of the assets of the Company.
-The amount outstanding on the revolving credit facility as of March 31, 2015 is nil; the total borrowing capacity was approximately \$21.4 million.
+As of June 30, 2015, the amount outstanding borrowings on the revolving credit facility are nil and outstanding standby letters of credit totaled \$7.9 million; the total excess borrowing capacity was approximately \$14.6 million.